 This morning I couldn't resist.

-Last night I found myself in the large room of a university or public building that was erected in dreamland.
+Last night I found myself in the large room of a university or public building erected in dreamland.
 The rich blue of its walls was such that I remember thinking I would love to see it in my dining room.
-On those deeply-hued walls were sophisticated paintings in ornate frames.
+On those deeply hued walls were sophisticated paintings in ornate frames.
 I had just been listening to a lecture on art or historical artifacts (a little vague, I know, but isn't the memory of all lectures so?) given by a lean older gentleman in dress shirt, tie and slacks.
 Getting up from a long, heavy table lined with wooden chairs, a group of us approached the doors to leave.
 It was then that I heard the music for "Moon River" playing over the speaker system.
-As I often do with beloved Christmas carols, I began to boldly sing the lyrics aloud to match the melody.
+As I often do with beloved tunes, I began to boldly sing the lyrics aloud to match the melody.

 It wasn't but a line or two before I heard a man's voice harmonizing with my own, and I turned and saw the gentleman lecturer behind his desk at the end of the room, singing and staring back at me behind wire-rimmed spectacles.
 He came around his desk and held out his arms in such a way, one extended high with flat palm and one making a lower curve, that I understood an invitation to dance with him.
 In a serendipitous move worthy of the silver screen, we met in the middle of the room and sang our duet as we danced to the haunting music.
 Smiling, he guided me around the large space.